efi1/github_activities/README.rst

     e.g. python -m pytest --token <token hush>

+    to execute a specific test case:
+    python -m pytest --token <token> -k test_clone

+    Alternatively, you may mark a test with   @pytest.mark.dev_mode see pytest.ini file

     if not using a flag for a certain variable it will be taken from the setting.py